 For further information about programs for your organization, fees and scheduling contact Mark Bottos, Assistant Director, at 215-637-2077 or at email@example.com.

 This program, available to early intervention centers on a contract services basis, concentrates on the development of language skills, socialization skills, and gross and fine motor coordination for children ages 2-5 with special needs.

 Therapy is provided in a group setting that may also include parents.
 The capabilities of each child, no matter how limited, are brought into the mutual realm of musical relationship with the parent and therapist.
 Music has demonstrated success with this population in facilitating socialization, self-expression and language development.

-Groups will meet for eight consecutive Saturdays at our Northeast Philadelphia studios.
+Groups meet for eight consecutive Saturdays at our Northeast Philadelphia studios.
 Music Therapy and Dance/Movement Therapy incorporate the universal language of non-verbal expression, helping children with disorders of relating and communicating to build bridges to others.

 Goals for parents and children include:

 Light refreshments are served to give parents or caregivers and children the opportunity to informally network with each other and Kardon staff.